-The future of new apprenticeship opportunities within the current situation is uncertain.
+Apprenticeships provide a fantastic opportunity to young people who are keen to continue their learning in the workplace.
 Advice to young people wishing to progress into an apprenticeship would be to consider the industry that they wish to work within and the current viability of that industry.
-For example, anyone wishing to go into hospitality, retail (apart from food retail) or any kind of tourism would be advised to secure a full-time college place for these vocational areas.

-It is important that you are aware that if you take up an offer at college for a full-time course, you can switch to an apprenticeship at a later stage once opportunities begin to open up in your chosen vocational area.
-Having college as a back-up plan for an apprenticeship is always good practice and even more important at this time.
+It is important that you are aware that if you take up an offer at college for a full-time course, you can switch to an apprenticeship at a later stage should you secure an apprenticeship in your chosen vocational area.
+Having college as a back-up plan for an apprenticeship is always good practice.

 The Amazing Apprenticeships website allows you to access a range of resources about the different apprenticeship opportunities.
 Visit their website at amazingapprenticeships.com/